-ERI works with a coalition of Thai NGOs and CSOs called Thai Extraterritorial Obligation Watch .
+EarthRights works with a coalition of Thai NGOs and CSOs called Thai Extraterritorial Obligation Watch (Thai ETO-Watch).
 We call for transparency and accountability for both Thai outbound investment and regional investment.
-ERI is also working with communities to engage Chinese and Japanese investors.
+EarthRights is also working with communities to engage Chinese and Japanese investors.
 Where laws on foreign investment and human rights are loose or unenforced, corporations have pushed destructive development projects.
 Developers carry out land grabs and dump pollutants, seeking to exploit areas with weaker regulations and less oversight than they might find in their home countries.
 But governments are obligated to regulate and rein in both development corporations and banks, whether they operate domestically or in neighboring countries.

 Dawei Special Economic Zone

-In Dawei, Myanmar, ERI has worked with local civil society organization Dawei Development Association and frontline communities to bring the case of Dawei SEZ to the NHRCT.
-The complaint to the NHRCT alleged that Thai developers and investors have been party to environmental and human rights violations, including violations of rights of indigenous peoples, land rights and rights to information and proper consultation.
+In Dawei, Myanmar, EarthRights has worked with the local civil society organization–the Dawei Development Association–and frontline communities to bring the case of the Dawei SEZ to the NHRCT.
+The complaint to the NHRCT alleged that Thai developers and investors have been party to environmental and human rights violations, including violations of the rights of Indigenous peoples, land rights, and rights to information and proper consultation.
 The NHRCT has issued a report acknowledging some rights violations and impacts of Dawei SEZ and continues to investigate the responsible corporations and government bodies.

 Heinda Tin Mine